PART 2A OF FORM ADV: FIRM BROCHURE

 Evercore Wealth may recommend or invest in, on a client’s behalf, pooled investment vehicles, limited partnerships or limited offerings which may be subject to performance–based fees payable to a third-party investment adviser, which is in addition to Evercore Wealth’s investment management fee.
 If applicable, any such fees and expenses are set forth in the offering documents of those investment vehicles.

-Evercore Wealth provides discretionary and non-discretionary investment advisory and investment consulting services to high-net-worth individuals and associated trusts, estates, pension and profit sharing plans, endowments, foundations, charitable organizations, insurance companies, trust companies, and other legal entities, including affiliated entities.
+Evercore Wealth provides discretionary and non-discretionary investment advisory, financial planning and investment consulting services to high-net-worth individuals and associated trusts, estates, pension and profit sharing plans, endowments, foundations, charitable organizations, insurance companies, trust companies, and other legal entities, including affiliated entities.
 In addition, Evercore Wealth serves as the investment adviser to a registered investment company, EWMCX, and provides investment sub-advisory services to an insurance dedicated fund, the SALI Multi-Series Fund, L.P. as described in Item 4 of this brochure.

 As described in Item 4 above, Evercore Wealth also provides a model equity portfolio for another financial institution, which is a registered investment advisor.
 The model provided to this institution uses the same strategy used for the EWM Partner Investments LLC account, which is described in Item 6 of this brochure.
-The financial institution that uses the model equity portfolio does so at their own discretion; Evercore Wealth does not execute or facilitate any trading in relation to the model or the underlying accounts, nor does Evercore Wealth have any knowledge about the other financial institution’s clients.
+The financial institution that uses the model equity portfolio does so at their own discretion; Evercore Wealth does not execute or facilitate any trading in relation to providing the model or for the underlying accounts, nor does Evercore Wealth have any knowledge about the other financial institution’s clients.

 Evercore Wealth’s investment approach starts with an understanding of each client’s investment objectives, goals and constraints within the context of the client’s family, lifestyle, business, and philanthropic commitments, as applicable.
 From there, Evercore Wealth seeks to build customized and diversified portfolios.
-In doing so, client assets are allocated among various proprietary and non-proprietary fixed income, equity and balanced strategies, as well as various investment vehicles, such as proprietary and non-proprietary mutual funds, and third-party exchange-traded funds, alternative investments (where appropriate), cash-equivalent instruments, investment strategies and investment portfolios.
+In doing so, client assets are allocated among various proprietary and non-proprietary fixed income, equity and balanced strategies, as well as various investment vehicles, such as proprietary and non-proprietary mutual funds, third-party exchange-traded funds, alternative investments (where appropriate), cash-equivalent instruments, investment strategies and investment portfolios.

 Clients have the ability to restrict investment in certain securities or types of securities in their account, as well as to provide guidance and direction with respect to the securities maintained, purchased and sold in their account.